Small Hours of the Night: Censorship

 The film was denied permission by the Singapore's state authorities to have its release in Singapore due to censorship issues.
 The authorities refused to issue a release certificate due to the controversial political elements being depicted in the film.
 Infocomm Media Development Authority had an in-depth discussion and panel review with Singapore's Ministry of Law and the Attorney-General's Chambers to assess the content of the film.
 InfoComm Media Development Authority revealed that the storyline of the film was subsequently deemed prejudicial to the national interests, which made it a logistical hurdle to be approved as a legitimate film for its screening at the Singapore International Film Festival.

 However, the organisers of the Singapore International Film Festival, issued a statement that it would give honorable mentions and credit to the filmmakers by including the film as SGIFF's official selection.

-Premiere
+Release

 The film had its North American premiere at 2024 Doc Fortnight MoMA.
 The film was premiered as an Asian premiere at the 2024 Taipei Film Festival.
 It was also screened as part of the Experimenta Strand at the BFI London Film Festival.
 The film was also officially selected for premiere at the 2024 São Paulo International Film Festival.

+It will be screened in the revamped section Crosscut Asia+ of 39th Tokyo International Film Festival in late October 2026.